 Instructions

 - Peel citrus, separate segments, and carefully remove the thin skin and white pith from each segment.
 It is time-consuming and very tedious, but sometimes you need an activity that lets your mind wander while keeping your hands away from your phone.
-You can of course, peel the citrus, and cut cross-wise into round slices that look like bright colorful suns.
+You can of course, peel the citrus, and cut cross-wise into round slices that look like bright colorful sunshines.

 - Arrange the citrus segments and avocado slices on a serving plate with high sides (to keep the citrus juices).
 Add sliced kumquats.